agsiv25/fetch-rewards-BE/README.md

 }
 ```
 ## Technologies Used
 * [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
-It allows for installation and managing of dependencies and communication with databases.
+It allows for installation and managing of dependencies and communication with databases.(v18.17.1)
 * [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
 ## Authors
 * [agsiv25](https://github.com/agsiv25)